SonarSource/sonarlint-core/API_CHANGES.md

+# 10.31

+## New features

+* Add a new `FLIGHT_RECORDER` value in `org.sonarsource.sonarlint.core.rpc.protocol.backend.initialize.BackendCapability`.
+Clients using the feature need to declare it at initialization time.
+Important note: the `MONITORING` capability is also required by this feature.
+* Add a new optional backend-to-client notification `org.sonarsource.sonarlint.core.rpc.protocol.SonarLintRpcClient#flightRecorderStarted`.
+Clients can implement this notification to inform end users about a starting flight recorder session.
+* Add a new service  to the backend API: `org.sonarsource.sonarlint.core.rpc.protocol.backend.flightrecorder.FlightRecordingRpcService` can be used to interact with the flight recorder (e.g. to capture a thread dump of the current backend process)

 # 10.29
 ## New features
 * Clients can now access more granular origin information via the `org.sonarsource.sonarlint.core.rpc.protocol.backend.config.binding.BindingSuggestionDto`, `org.sonarsource.sonarlint.core.rpc.protocol.backend.config.connection.ConnectionSuggestionDto` and `org.sonarsource.sonarlint.core.rpc.protocol.backend.config.binding.AssistBindingParams`.